CharmedSatyr/charmed_blog/content/blog/how-to-add-login-with-mastodon-using-nodejs/index.md

 <br />

-This handler calls a `revoke` function we'll soon implement in `routes/oauth/mastodon.js` and expects it to return a Promise.
-If `revoke` is successful (invalidating the access token from the Mastodon instance), it will call the `session.destroy` method to remove the user data from the local session.
+This handler calls a `bash±revoke` function we'll soon implement in `routes/oauth/mastodon.js` and expects it to return a Promise.
+If `bash±revoke` is successful (invalidating the access token from the Mastodon instance), it will call the `javascript±session.destroy()` method to remove the user data from the local session.

-Now to write the `revoke` function.
-As above, I'm implementing this function with the `superagent` HTTP client, but the `request` version can be found [here](https://gist.github.com/CharmedSatyr/3f45fe7a10cec5f50f68ab425d0053f4).
+Now to write the `bash±revoke` function.
+As above, I'm implementing this function with the `bash±superagent` HTTP client, but the `bash±request` version can be found [here](https://gist.github.com/CharmedSatyr/3f45fe7a10cec5f50f68ab425d0053f4).

 <!-- prettier-ignore -->
 ```javascript